wylswz/wylswz.github.io/README.md

 - Crawling: Fetch as many questions as possible to be the training dataset.
 - Training: Train the model using questions.
 If the process halt detected, feedback the signal into the model and query the keyword in lecture slides
 - Testing: Select some qustions as testing set
-- Non-blocking real time evaluation: Check out 大佬's conversation in wechat group and look for something that the model has not seen before
+- Non-blocking real time evaluation: Check out 大佬's conversation in wechat group and look for something that the model has not seen before, feed back into the system and re-update the weights

 # To run local server